ChenyueYuan2003/Kinase-Substrate-Prediction/README.md

 # Kinase Substrate Prediction
-This is a repository for Kinase Substrate Prediction.Based on kinase-substrate phosphorylation data in [PhosphoSitePlus](https://www.phosphosite.org/) and corresponding embedding features in [Bioteque](https://bioteque.irbbarcelona.org/), I build a MLP for kinase-substrate prediction.
+This is a repository for Kinase Substrate Prediction.
+Based on kinase-substrate phosphorylation data in [PhosphoSitePlus](https://www.phosphosite.org/) and corresponding embedding features in [Bioteque](https://bioteque.irbbarcelona.org/), I build a MLP for kinase-substrate prediction.

 The model is trained through 5-fold cross validation 10 times.
 The evaluation metrics are AUROC, precision, recall and accuracy.